-- Geriatric patients require a lower dose because Prazosin may cause significant hypotension
+- Older adults require a lower dose because Prazosin may cause significant hypotension.

-- The patient taking Prazosin should change positions slowly if she experiences dizziness.
-If this does not work, the healthcare provider should be notified immediately
+- A person taking Prazosin should change positions slowly if he or she experiences dizziness.
+If this does not work, the healthcare provider should be notified immediately.

 Prazosin is a medication that is used to treat high blood pressure.
 Prazosin is classified as an antihypertensive, and it can be given alone or in combination with other medications.
-Prazosin lowers the patient’s blood pressure and decreases the risk of cardiovascular events such as heart attack or stroke.
+Prazosin lowers a person’s blood pressure and decreases the risk of cardiovascular events such as heart attack or stroke.

-This article covers Prazosin, how it is used, the conditions it is used to treat, and the side effects a patient taking this medication may experience.
-While this article is only meant to provide the reader with general knowledge about the medication and its most common uses, there may well be various other conditions for which Prazosin is prescribed that are out of this article’s scope.
+This article covers Prazosin, how it is used, the conditions it is used to treat, and the side effects a person taking this medication may experience.
+As this article is only meant to provide the reader with general knowledge about the medication and its most common uses, there may well be various other conditions for which Prazosin is prescribed that are not covered in this article.